-Since 1928, the Queen Anne style rowhouse built in 1884 by Rear Admiral John H. Upshur, USN (1823-1917) has been the national headquarters of the United States Daughters of 1812.
+Since 1928, this Queen Anne-style rowhouse, built in 1884 by Rear Admiral John H. Upshur, has been the national headquarters of the United States Daughters of 1812.
 The National Society United States Daughters of 1812 is a volunteer women’s service organization dedicated to patriotism, education, and preservation of documents and relics from the period between 1784 and 1815.
 It was organized on January 8, 1892, on the 77th anniversary of the Battle of New Orleans, by founder Flora Adams Darling, an author, Civil War widow, and daughter of John Adams.
-In 1901, the society was one of the first women’s organizations to receive a national charter by an Act of Congress.
+In 1901, the society became one of the first women’s organizations to receive a national charter by an Act of Congress.
 By 1915, at the end of the administration of organizing president Mrs. William Gerry Slade, 35 state societies had been organized with an enrollment of 3, 758 members.

-DC designation January 26, 1995
+DC Inventory: January 26, 1995

-National Register listing December 12, 1997
+National Register: December 12, 1997